**UPDATED: March 2022

 Tara’s Got Her Eye On: SO.
 SH!T’S WEIRD RN.

 Store Location: 8 Regina St N Unit 5, Waterloo, ON N2J 2Z8

 The Grill on the Go caters for weddings and corporate events, with a wide variety of options available on their menu.

 If you’re in Elmira, there are a group of churches that host food trucks each Friday night from 4:30pm-8pm between May and September.
 Find them at St. Paul’s Lutheran, Trinity United, St. Teresa of Avila, and Elmira Pentecostal.
 The group is called Heavenly Eats and you can also find them and their updates on Instagram.

 Please be respectful of those around you, whether it be staff or customers.
 Keep 2 metres / 6 feet apart from others.
 Pylons and ground markings will be used to indicate safe separation distances.
 And last but not least, enjoy your meals!

 I hope this Waterloo Region food trucks guide is helpful in your quest to try them (all?)!
 Join along as I continue my foodie adventure on Instagram.
 And please share your favourites in the comments below.
 I love hearing your recommendations.

 Which Food Truck in Waterloo Region is Your Favourite?

-For the most up-to-date schedule, visit each food truck’s Facebook or Instagram page or the KW Food Trucks page.
+For the most up-to-date schedule, visit each individual Waterloo Region food truck’s social media pages or the KW Food Trucks page.